 Not to be a downer, but it kind of makes sense.
 Pre-COVID-19, many people only really hung out with their live-in partners for a few hours at night, plus weekends.
 But during periods of self-quarantining and social distancing in the US, many made the transition to 24/7 contact — no breaks — which was tough.
 It also threw any incompatibilities into sharp focus.
-And now we're more than half a year into this thing, and tensions are high.
+And now we're about a year into this thing, and tensions are high.

 Recruit extra help